Aeroplane and Armament Experimental Establishment: History

-In 1917, the Experimental Aircraft Flight of the Central Flying School was transferred from Upavon, Wiltshire to a site on the heathland at Martlesham, Suffolk, and on 16 January 1917 Martlesham Heath Airfield was officially opened, as an experimental airfield.
+In 1917, the Experimental Aircraft Flight of the Central Flying School was transferred from RAF Upavon, Wiltshire to a site on the heathland at Martlesham, Suffolk, and on 16 January 1917 Martlesham Heath Airfield was officially opened, as an experimental airfield.
 The unit was renamed the Aeroplane Experimental Unit, Royal Flying Corps.
-After the end of World War I the site continued to be used and was, once again, renamed as the Aeroplane and Armament Experimental Establishment of the Royal Air Force.
+After the end of the First World War the site continued to be used and was, once again, renamed as the Aeroplane and Armament Experimental Establishment of the Royal Air Force.

 At the outbreak of the Second World War, on 9 September, the A&AEE was removed to RAF Boscombe Down, Wiltshire, owing to the proximity of Martlesham Heath to the east coast and its vulnerability to enemy attack.
 It remained part of No. 23 Group RAF.

 About fifty aircraft and the military and civilian personnel had arrived at Boscombe down by mid-September 1939.
 The Establishment was declared "open" on 20 September though it lacked access to ranges to test weapons.
 The site had been established as a regional control centre ("Flying Control") for RAF Bomber Command; the Blind Approach Training and Development Unit was formed there that September.
 However aircraft operating facilities at the time were a grass field, a small area of hardstanding, five pre-1930s hangars and a single new one, and some other permanent structures.
 Wartime construction was temporary and underfunded; a concrete runway – considered essential to operate the larger aircraft under test – was not completed until early 1945.

 During the course of the war the A&AEE had to expand its facilities as it took on other roles.
 Its work including testing armaments, performance and acceptance trials for all new service aircraft and testing of "rogue" handling aircraft.
 It also developed improvements in aircraft equipment such as demisting equipment for windshields and exhaust flame suppression.

 In 1946, in common with most other military research establishments, the A&AEE came under the Ministry of Supply.
 In 1950 it absorbed the Airborne Forces Experimental Establishment.
 When the Ministry of Supply was wound up in 1959 it passed to the Ministry of Aviation, then the Ministry of Technology in 1967, Ministry of Aviation Supply in 1970, and then to the Ministry of Defence in 1971.